porcelijn/bbc-b/README.md

 * Has only 11% of mos6522 logic for system VIA and rudiments of keyboard interface
 * Write protect ROM area, paged ROM/RAM bank switching, JIM, FRED, ...
-* Needs quick 'n' dirty frame buffer to see what's going on (do proper video ULA and 6845 later)
 * OMG, [Toby Nelson](https://tobylobster.github.io/mos/mos/index.html)'s
   annotated MOS assembly is a treasure!
 * Added somewhat and refactored *B-em* C implementation of 6522 (system) VIA